2021-22 School Year COVID-19 Updates

 SCHOOL ASSOCIATED COVID-19 CASES

-In the table below, cases refer to both "Confirmed" and "Probable" school-associated cases of COVID-19.
+In the table below, cases refer to "Confirmed" school-associated cases of COVID-19 for the 2021-2022 school year.
 A "Confirmed" case resulted from a positive COVID-19 laboratory test.
-A "Probable" case is someone exposed to COVID-19 and exhibiting symptoms.
 To see specific information for individual buildings, click the building name.

 *The number of new cases will be reset every Friday and only cases reported during the following week will be considered "New" cases.
 The number of cumulative cases will still be reflected in the "Number Cumulative Cases" column.

 As a precaution, we will be disinfecting applicable areas of the school.
-This may include spraying classrooms, hallways, locker rooms, and common areas, as needed, with a sanitizer, along with other methods of disinfection.
+This may include spraying classrooms, hallways, locker rooms, common areas (as needed) with a sanitizer along with other methods of disinfection.

 ACTIONS YOU CAN TAKE

 We recommend taking action to help limit the spread of COVID-19, even if staff members or students are not experiencing symptoms: